-I am a sociologist interested in social inequality, with a focus on gender disparities and labor market discrimination.
-My research further aims to deepen our understanding of how different dimensions of inequality, such as gender, ethnicity, and class, intersect and shape social inequalities.
-I employ quantitative and experimental methods to answer my research questions.
+I am a sociologist investigating social inequality, with a particular focus on gender disparities and labor market discrimination.
+My research further seeks to deepen our understanding of how multiple dimensions of inequality – such as gender, ethnicity, and class – intersect to shape social and economic outcomes.
+I use quantitative and experimental methods to answer my research questions.

 I am currently a postdoctoral research fellow at the Department of Sociology at LMU Munich.
 Additionally, I am an associated researcher at the Cluster of Excellence “The Politics of Inequality” at the University of Konstanz and a member of the Centre for Social Inequality Studies (CSIS) at the University of Trento.